M.07.04 Segregation review and revocations

 3. Staff must immediately advice PCO / residential manager and register the request as soon as practicable but within the same day of the request, on the IOMS Complaints/Interview data-base; Category: Prisoner discipline and misconduct.
 Sub Category: Segregation and complete Section A.

-4. PCO / residential manager of the unit will forward the request (email: Prisoner’s name and PRN and attach; file notes related to the segregation as well as the current prisoner’s management plan) to the senior advisor to regional commissioner the same day but no later than the first working day of receiving the request;
+5. PCO / residential manager of the unit will forward the request (email: Prisoner’s name and PRN and attach; file notes related to the segregation as well as the current prisoner’s management plan) to the Director Office of Commissioner Custodial Services the same day but no later than the first working day of receiving the request;

-1. PCO / residential manager completes Section B of the IOMS Complaints/Interview screen noting the request has been referred to the senior advisor to regional commissioner.
+1. PCO / residential manager completes Section B of the IOMS Complaints/Interview screen noting the request has been referred to the Director Office of Commissioner Custodial Services.

-5. Senior advisor to regional commissioner must review the direction and note the outcome of the review (M.07.Form.05 Review of direction and association status of segregated prisoner) and into Section C of the Complaint/Interview and it is signed off following advising the prison director of the outcome.
+6. Director Office of Commissioner Custodial Services must review the direction and note the outcome of the review (M.07.Form.05 Review of direction and association status of segregated prisoner) and into Section C of the Complaint/Interview and it is signed off following advising the general manager custodial of the outcome.

 M.07.04.04 Request by prisoner to a Visiting Justice to review / revoke direction

-1. A prisoner on segregation under section 58(1)(a or b) can request, at any time, a Visiting Justice (VJ) reviews the segregation direction.
+1. A prisoner on segregation under [section 58(1)(a or b) of the Corrections Act 2004] can request, at any time, a Visiting Justice (VJ) reviews the segregation direction.

-2. Prisoner requests the review, in writing, via Prisoner Complaints PC.01.Form.01 Prisoner complaints.
+2. Prisoner requests the review, in writing, via Prisoner Complaints [PC.01.Form.01 Prisoner complaint].
 (If, due to language / intellectual / physical and or cultural issues, the prisoner is not able / capable of presenting a written request, staff must assist the prisoner, this assistance includes staff completing the PC.01.Form.01 Prisoner complaint on behalf of the prisoner).

 3. Staff must immediately advice PCO / Residential Manager and register the request as soon as practicable but within the same day of the request, on the IOMS Complaints/Interview data-base; Category: Prisoner discipline and misconduct.
 Sub Category: Segregation and complete Section A.

-4. PCO / residential manager of the unit will forward the request (email: Prisoner’s name and PRN and attach; file notes related to the segregation as well as the current prisoner’s management plan) to the senior advisor to regional commissioner the same day but no later than the first working day of receiving the request;
+4. PCO / residential manager of the unit will forward the request (email: Prisoner’s name and PRN and attach; file notes related to the segregation as well as the current prisoner’s management plan) to the Director Office of Commissioner Custodial Services the same day but no later than the first working day of receiving the request;

-1. PCO / residential manager completes Section B of the IOMS Complaints/Interview screen noting the request has been referred to the senior advisor to regional commissioner
+1. PCO / residential manager completes Section B of the IOMS Complaints/Interview screen noting the request has been referred to the Director Office of Commissioner Custodial Services.

-5. Senior Advisor must review the direction and if it is not revoked (on behalf of the Chief Executive) forward (email) the request and all relevant documentation (original application and any subsequent continuation documents) to the Local Court supplying the Visiting Justice to the prison, first working day from the day of receiving the request:
+5. Director Office of Commissioner Custodial Services must review the direction and if it is not revoked (on behalf of the Chief Executive) forward (email) the request and all relevant documentation (original application and any subsequent continuation documents) to the Local Court supplying the Visiting Justice to the prison, first working day from the day of receiving the request:

 1. must also complete Section C of IOMS Complaints/Interview screen.

-6. Senior advisor to regional commissioner will be the single point of contact between the prison and the Visiting Justice and will coordinate any communication / contact required by the Visiting Justice.
+6. Director Office of Commissioner Custodial Services will be the single point of contact between the prison and the Visiting Justice and will coordinate any communication / contact required by the Visiting Justice.
 The communication / contact may be: the Visiting Justice requests to speak, on the phone, to the prisoner or the Visiting Justice visits the prisoner on site.

-7. The result of the Visiting Justice’s review is entered, by the senior advisor to regional commissioner, into Section C of the Complaint/Interview and it is signed off following advising the prison director of the outcome.
+7. The result of the Visiting Justice’s review is entered, by the Director Office of Commissioner Custodial Services, into Section C of the Complaint/Interview and it is signed off following advising the general manager custodial of the outcome.

-8. Prison director ensures prisoner is promptly informed, orally and in writing, of the outcome of the Visiting Justice’s review.
+8. General manager custodial ensures prisoner is promptly informed, orally and in writing, of the outcome of the Visiting Justice’s review.
 If direction has been revoked, prisoner must immediately be removed from segregation.

 M.07.04.05 Revocations

-Senior Advisor to Regional Commissioner Must revoke if there ceases to be any justification for continuing with the direction.
+Director Office of Commissioner Custodial Services Must revoke if there ceases to be any justification for continuing with the direction.

 May revoke the direction at any time.